Forensic pathology is probably the most high profile of all the pathological specialties, but is relatively small in terms of number of practitioners.

 It is a specialty that requires good communication skills as well as an ability to work under pressure and a flexible approach to the working day as much of the work is unpredictable.

-The College Sub-committee on Forensic Pathology
+Specialty Advisory Committee on Forensic Pathology